apache/kylin/website/_docs/tutorial/tableau.md

 Refer to this guide: [Kylin ODBC Driver Tutorial](./odbc.html).

 ### Step 2.
 Connect to Kylin Server
-> We recommended to use Connect Using Driver instead of Using DSN since Tableau team will not manage your DSN on Tableau Servers.
+> We recommended to use Connect Using Driver instead of Using DSN.

 Connect Using Driver: Select "Other Database(ODBC)" in the left panel and choose KylinODBCDriver in the pop-up window.